- Neighborhood Resources

 Wildland fire has become a year-round threat across the nation, and California is no different!
 The current drought conditions have caused dry vegetation, and when coupled with extreme weather conditions wildland fires become more and more commonplace.
 Because of these conditions, homeowners have had to face the challenging environment of obtaining or keeping their Homeowners insurance.
 Many local residents and businesses have received cancellation notices and are finding it challenging to obtain and keep adequate fire insurance coverage to protect the investment they have made in their homes.

-If you missed the City Council meeting presentation held recently at the January 11, 2022, City Council meeting, you can watch it below and view the representing the California Department of Insurance.
+If you missed the City Council meeting presentation held at the January 11, 2022, City Council meeting, you can watch it below and view the State Insurance Commissioner's Office Presentation (PDF) representing the California Department of Insurance.

 Click on the video screen below to see player controls.